BU-Spark/se-d7-dashboard/README.md

 # D7 Dashboard

-# Description
+## Introduction
-This repository contains a native app which provides Boston's district 7 residents easier access to city services and a simpler means to contact their councilperson.
+Welcome to the D7 Dashboard!
+This repository contains a native app that provides Boston's district 7 residents with easier access to city services and a more straightforward way to contact their councilperson.

-This project will be built using a serverless architecture to minimize cost.
+Our goal is to make it as simple as possible for residents to get the help they need and stay connected with their community.
+That's why we've built this app using a serverless architecture, which minimizes cost and makes it easy to scale.

-## Tech stack
+## Tech Stack
-- Firebase
-- React Native
+- Firebase: We chose to use Firebase as our database and backend service provider because of its simplicity and ease of use.
+It allows us to store and retrieve data in real-time, as well as handle user authentication and other backend tasks.
+- React Native: For the frontend, we decided to use React Native, a JavaScript framework for building native mobile apps.
+It allows us to write code that is easily reusable across both iOS and Android platforms, saving us time and resources.

+## Getting Started
+To get started with the D7 Dashboard, you'll need to have [node.js](https://nodejs.org/) installed on your machine.
+Once you've cloned this repository to your local machine, navigate to the project directory and run `npm install` to install all necessary dependencies.

+To start the app, simply run `npm start`.
+This will launch the app in your default browser, where you can begin using it.

-## Get started
+## Features
-Running this project requires the installation of node.js.
-To install dependencies, navigate to the local copy of this code and run `npm install` to install needed dependencies.
-To run the project, `npm start` will be enough.
+- City Services: The D7 Dashboard provides a comprehensive list of city services that are available to district 7 residents.
+This includes everything from trash pickup and street cleaning to public transportation and healthcare resources.
+- Contact Councilperson: Need to get in touch with your councilperson?
+The D7 Dashboard makes it easy to find their contact information and send them a message directly through the app.
+- Community Events: Stay up-to-date with what's happening in your community by checking out the events calendar.
+You'll find information on meetings, workshops, and other activities happening in district 7.

-## Bugs and limitations
+## Known Bugs and Limitations
+There are a few known bugs and limitations with the D7 Dashboard that we are currently working to resolve.
+These include:

-PatternFly CSS is strange in behavior, since our client wants a new color scheme a better way to change colors is recommended.
+- The PatternFly CSS is behaving strangely, and our client has requested a new color scheme.
+We recommend finding a better way to change colors in the future.

-There are some cases where reads and writes to firebase is called in a loop.
-These needs to be resolved.
+- There are some cases where reads and writes to Firebase are called in a loop, which can cause issues.
+We are working to resolve these issues.

-Firebase is currently set to open, before production this needs to be closed.
-It is open to better assist testing and development during the time being.
+- Currently, the Firebase database is set to open to assist with testing and development.
+However, before going into production, we will need to close it off to ensure security.

-## Add Users
+## Adding Users
-To add yourself to the repository, open a Pull Request modifying `COLLABORATORS`, entering your GitHub username in a newline.
+If you'd like to contribute to the D7 Dashboard, we welcome your help!
+To add yourself as a collaborator, simply open a Pull Request and modify the `COLLABORATORS` file by adding your GitHub username on a new line.

-All Pull Requests must follow the Pull Request Template, with a title formatted like such `[Project Name]: <Descriptive Title>`
+Please be sure to follow the Pull Request template, and include a descriptive title in the following format: `[Project Name]: <Descriptive Title>`.